Thanks for your interest in working for the Green Tortoise. The following positions that may currently be available:

 The following will outline the application process and help to introduce most aspects of the driver's job.
 Please read this carefully before filling out the Driver Application available on the next page.

 The application should be read over thoroughly and filled out completely.
-Much of the information is required by federal law.
-Some questions which may not seem pertinent to driving actually assist us in understanding you better and evaluating non-driving skills which are essential to the job.
-If you are not 100% drug free and able to stay that way, please do not apply.
+Much of the information we are required to have on file throughout your employment.
+Some questions that may not seem pertinent to driving actually assist us in understanding you better and evaluating non-driving skills that are essential to the job.
+If you are not 100% drug free and able to stay that way please do not apply.

-Your application must be accompanied by a current (less than three month old) copy of your driving record, a clear photocopy of your drivers license and your medical card (if you already have one).
-You must be 25 years or older to be considered and have a virtually spotless driving record.
-Interviews, hiring, and training are done from San Francisco.
-This process often includes a creative and fun trip including some night driving, cooking, and trip orientation.
+Your application must be accompanied by a current (less than three month old) copy of your driving record, a clear photocopy of your driver's license and your medical card (if you already have one).
+You must be 23 years or older to be considered and have a virtually spotless driving record.
+Interviews, hiring, and training are done from Oakland, CA. This process often includes a creative and fun trip including some night driving, cooking, and trip orientation.

 Green Tortoise History

 The Green Tortoise was founded in 1974 with one old school bus.
 In 1981 Green Tortoise bought out its only remaining competitor, the Grey Rabbit, and now offers the only alternative adventure bus service in the country.
 That same year, public transportation was de-regulated and the Tortoise crawled out from underground and began operating with an ICC permit and full liability insurance.
 The company has a very good safety record.
 The essential theme of the trip really hasn't changed, but the equipment certainly has!
-We now operate six 1995 MCI "D" model highway coaches and two 1982 Prevosts.
-There are four automatic and four stick-shift buses.
-Trips vary from as long as 30 days (Alaska, Guatemala), to as short as two days to Yosemite.
+We now operate nine 1995 through 2007 MCI "D" model highway coaches.
+There all have automatic transmissions.
+Trips vary from as long as 30 days (Alaska, Guatemala) to as short as two days to Yosemite.
 Custom convertible "sleeper" interiors allow passengers to travel more comfortably at night, saving time and money.

 Green Tortoise feeds you during the training run, but will not pay any stipend, per diems, or other expenses.
 Being invited on a training run is not the same as being hired.
 If hired, your first driving runs will likely be as a "Second" driver on the shorter trips.

 The Green Tortoise is very flexible about scheduling drivers.
 This has its pros and cons.
-You can usually specify when you want to work, and if you keep your commitments and things go well the dispatcher can work people on and off trips smoothly.
+You can usually specify when you want to work, and if you keep your commitments and things go well we can work people on and off trips smoothly.

 Driver Pay & Duties